-When we go out to eat, I’ll more often than not treat the entire meal as tapas.
-I’ll order a few things from the appetizer menu instead of a main course.
-These black bean taquitos could be an opening course for an entire meal.
-However, I’d much prefer to whip up a homemade margarita, these taquitos, and maybe a nice salad for dinner.
-If you wanted to be prepared ahead of time, you can assemble these taquitos and freeze them.
+When we go out to eat, I often treat the entire meal as tapas.
+As a result, I'll order a few things from the appetizer menu instead of a main course.
+For example, these black bean taquitos could be the first course of a meal.
+However, I prefer to whip up a homemade margarita and pair these taquitos with a nice salad for dinner.
+Additionally, this recipe is great if you wanted to prep ahead of time.
+You can assemble these taquitos and freeze them until you want to eat them.
 Then, simply bake the black bean taquitos for a bit longer to account for thawing.

-- ½ cup black beans, drained and rinsed if using canned
+- ½ cup cooked black beans, drained and rinsed if using canned

 - ½ cup sweet corn kernels